 Automated or Trigger Emails

 Emails that are automatically sent from your e-commerce store based on the real-time behaviour of your customers.

 - buy something

-- abandon a sale at the payment gateway
+- abandon a purchase at the payment gateway or in the cart

-- stay on your list for a particular length of time
+- stay on your email list for a particular length of time